Mastering Option Trading: A Comprehensive Guide for Traders

 3. Iron Condor

-• Goal: Profit in low-volatility environments with limited risk.
+• Goal: Profit in low-volatility markets with limited risk.

-• Setup: Sell a call and a put at closer strike prices while buying a call and a put further out.
+• Setup: Sell a call and a put at closer strike prices while buying a call and a put at further strike prices.

 4. Butterfly Spread

-• Goal: Profit from stable prices with limited risk.
+• Goal: Profit from stable prices with controlled risk.

-• Setup: Buy and sell options at different strike prices, with the maximum profit occurring when the stock price stays near the middle strike.
+• Setup: Combine multiple options at different strike prices, aiming for maximum profit if the stock stays near the middle strike price.

 Adjustments and Risk Management